-Shana Brown (Yakama)’s “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail” was designed with the following learning episodes:
+Shana Brown (Yakama), “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail,” is a curricular unit that includes five lesson plans.

-The five learning episode themes, descriptions, and preparations are as follows:
+The five lesson plan themes, descriptions, and preparations of this curricular unit are as follows:

 Preparation to Use This Unit